Andrea-vicari/Andrea-vicari/README.md

 ####
 Nice to meet you<br>
 ================
-I'm Andrea Vicari, a Front-End web developer based in Milan, Italy.
+I'm Andrea Vicari, Front-End web developer based in Milan, Italy.
-I have 4 years experience in Front-end as well as deep knowledge of CMS WordPress.
+I have 4 years experience in Front-end as well as A deep knowledge of CMS WordPress.
 I'm currently learning React.

 ⚡ I'm looking forward to be part of some interesting projects